 Valuing what matters

 How do we measure the things that make life worthwhile?
-NEF has been thinking about this question for more than a decade.
+The New Economics Foundation has been thinking about this question for more than a decade.
 Giving monetary values to social and environmental outcomes allows politicians, organisations and businesses to make better decisions, and maximise the impact of their work.

 Social Return on Investment captures monetary returns, but also social and environmental returns.
 It is these ‘profits’ that change the world for the better.